-Challenge number Detail of challenge 1 To improve the reading and writing proficiency of pupils identified in early testing as not currently meeting age-related expectations.
+Challenge number Detail of challenge 1 To improve the reading proficiency of pupils identified in early testing as not currently meeting age-related expectations.
 2 To address lost learning from the Covid-19 pandemic.
 3 To address any attendance issues - particularly those at risk of being at the persistent absence level.
+This applies particularly to the Year 11 cohort (21/22).
 4 To enable engagement with co-curricular activities and educational trips, addressing financial barriers where needed.
-5 To reduce the proportion of children in receipt of Pupil Premium who are at risk from being suspended from our school.
+5 To reduce the proportion of children in receipt of Pupil Premium who are suspended from our school.